Bread Dad

 • If you haven’t used your bread machine in a long time, please buy some NEW bread machine yeast before making your bread.
 Old yeast can die or lose its potency and this will lead to bread that does not rise properly.
 Bread machine yeast may not be viable if it has been sitting in your pantry for years.

-• Some bakers like to finish this bread in the oven in order to get a normal loaf shape (versus bread machine “block” shape) as well as avoid the mixing paddle hole in the bottom of the bread (thanks Jaime!).
-You should read our White Bread Instant Yeast Recipe if you want to learn how to finish your bread machine breads in the oven.
+• FYI – Some bakers like to finish this bread in the oven in order to get a normal loaf shape (versus bread machine “block” shape) as well as avoid the mixing paddle hole in the bottom of the bread.
+You should read my Olive Oil Rosemary Bread recipe if you want to learn how to finish your bread machine bread in the oven.

 • Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.